 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
-For testicular cancer, this team includes a urologist and medical oncologist, who is a doctor who specializes in treating cancer with medication, and sometimes a radiation oncologist.
+For testicular cancer, this team includes a urologist and medical oncologist.
+A medical oncologist is a doctor who specializes in treating cancer with medication.
+Sometimes, patients may also see a radiation oncologist.
 A radiation oncologist a doctor who specializes in giving radiation therapy to treat cancer.
+Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Descriptions of the most common types of treatment used for testicular cancer are listed below, followed by treatment options by the cancer’s stage.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the man’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.